-The torch had been passed, the lessons learned and, in the words of scriptwriter Ron Moore, it was now time for The Next Generation to “kick butt.”
+The torch had been passed, the lessons learned and, in the words of scriptwriter Ron Moore, it was now time for Star Trek: The Next Generation to “kick butt.”

-Like The Wrath of Khan, the eight Star Trek movie would be an action film.
+Like The Wrath of Khan, the eighth Star Trek movie would be an action film.
 It would have humor like The Voyage Home.
-And most important of all, it would hook Star Trek and science-fiction fans by delivering visual effects that had never seen before.
+And most important of all, it would hook Star Trek and science-fiction fans by delivering visual effects that had never been seen before.

-With no limits and no studio-mandated story requirements, Moore and Brannon Braga attended their first meeting with Rick Berman with the perfect threat in mind: the Borg.
+With no limits and no studio-mandated story requirements, writers Moore and Brannon Braga came to their first meeting with Rick Berman with the perfect threat in mind: the Borg.

-Since a feature film required a larger scope than a single television episode, there was no need to choose between the two approaches.
-A time-travel story involving the Borg was quickly decided upon as the direction to go.
+Since a feature film required a larger scope than a television episode, there was no need to choose between the two approaches.
+A time-travel story involving the Borg was the way to go.

 But it wasn’t enough to make an action film.

 “The Best of Both Worlds,” Part I and II now became acts one and two of a bigger story.
-The new film, at one point titled, Star Trek: Resurrection, would become the final act in Picard’s encounter with the Borg.
+The new film, at one point titled Resurrection, would become the final act in Picard’s encounter with the Borg.

 Once again, the storytellers went back to what had worked in the past.
-Khan had quoted Moby Dick while he chased Captain Kirk and that classic tale of obsession would be invoked to underscore Picard’s potentially self-destructive hatred of the Borg.
+Khan had quoted Moby Dick while chasing Captain Kirk and that classic tale of obsession would be invoked to underscore Picard’s potentially self-destructive hatred of the Borg.

-To make the story even more personal, for the first time the Borg would be give an individual face and voice: the Borg Queen.
-And the time travel aspect was just as direct.
-The Borg would go back in time to subvert Earth’s development so humanity could never lead the Federation and resist the Borg in its quadrant of the galaxy.
+To make the story even more personal, for the first time the Borg would be give a face and a voice: the Borg Queen.
+And the time-travel aspect was just as direct.
+The Borg would go back in time to subvert Earth’s development so humanity could never lead the Federation and resist the Borg’s invasion of the Alpha Quadrant.

 The various parts of the story fell into place effortlessly.
 Berman, Moore and Braga had only to answer a few key questions to create the spine of their story: To what time would the Borg return?
 How could Picard stop them this time?
 What could the movie show that Star Trek fans had always enjoyed seeing in a feature film?
 And what could the movie show that Star Trek fans had never seen before?

-The answer to the first two questions would remain to be discovered during the story’s further refinement.
+The answers to the first two questions would remain to be discovered during the story’s development.
 But the second two questions inspired powerful answers.